Skip Navigation

 Automated Teller Machines

 As Automated Teller Machines (ATMs) proliferate around the world, withdrawing money using debit cards is becoming more popular.
-Using a debit card at an international ATMs often offers better exchange rates than most money exchanges.
-Unless you have an account or bank plan that explicitly indicates no international banking fees, however, most international withdrawals will have an international ATM network fee assessed.
+Using a debit card at an international ATM often offers better exchange rates than most money exchanges.
+Unless you have an account or bank plan that explicitly indicates no international banking fees however, most international withdrawals will have an international ATM network fee assessed.
+In addition.
+In some countries the local banks charge an extra fee (for example in the USA where most banks charge $2-3 extra).

-Travellers should ensure that they have a minimum 4-digit PIN for all cards, as some countries will not accept PIN of less numbers.
+Travellers should ensure that they have a minimum 4-digit Personal Identification Number (PIN) code for all cards, as some countries will not accept PIN code of fewer numbers.
 See individual country entries for information on money for details regarding specific countries.

-Money can be withdrawn from ATMs using credit cards, however costs are usually high and interest generally starts accruing immediately.
+Money can be withdrawn from ATMs using credit cards, however costs are usually high and interest may start accruing immediately.
+Check with your credit card issuer on the terms of withdrawing cash from ATMs.

 There are two main interbank ATM networks, PLUS and CIRRUS.
 PLUS (also known as Visa PLUS) is an interbank network that covers all VISA credit, debit, and prepaid cards, as well as ATM cards issued by various banks worldwide.
 CIRRUS links MasterCard, Maestro, Diners Club credit, debit and prepaid cards.